 Immersive Experience Design

-Immersive experience design for Lexus Milan Design Week with projection mapping and biometric sensing
+Immersive experience design for Lexus A-Un, Milan Design Week with projection mapping and biometric sensing

-Immersive experience design is the practice of shaping a space so that image, light, sensing, and sound operate as one condition.
+Immersive experience design is the practice of shaping a space so that image, light and sensing operate as one condition.
 The environment registers occupation.
 The visual layer stays alive across long opening hours.
 The technology recedes into the architecture.

 The work begins with how people feel and move through the space, what the media layer should do at each moment, and where behaviour should change in response to presence, dwell, or participation.
 From there, the technical structure is built to support that behaviour.